 - Enumerators could override a person’s description of his occupation if it did not describe the occupation according to instructions.

 Related to occupational information is census data about a person’s wealth and education.
 The 1850, 1860 and 1870 censuses collected data on the value of a person’s real and/or personal property.
-Beginning in 1890, you’ll find questions on home ownership and beginning in 1930, even the value of the home or monthly rent paid.
+Beginning in 1890, you’ll find questions on home ownership and (in 1930 and 1940) even the value of the home.

 Schooling and literacy are assessed in a variety of censuses, too.
 My mom knew her maternal grandfather Thomas Hall when she was a child.
 She recalls helping her Grandpa Hall with yard work and hearing his childhood stories.
 She assumed he at least received an eighth-grade education, perhaps higher.
 But the 1900 census reveals that by age 12, Thomas Hall was already employed as a farm laborer with four months of unemployment over the past 12 months (probably accounted for by the four months of schooling reported for him).